Family Trust – Annual Distribution Minute

 How the tax bracket methodology works in a trust minute:

-• Before 30 June: Trustees sign the Minutes, allocating income using tax brackets (e.g., Beneficiary A gets income up to their tax bracket; Beneficiary B, a company, gets franked dividends).
+• Before 30 June: Trustees sign the Minutes, allocating income according to tax brackets (e.g., Beneficiary A receives income up to their tax bracket; Beneficiary B, a company, receives franked dividends).

-• After 30 June: Your accountant calculates exact dollar amounts based on the Minutes’ methodology, recording them in the trust’s and beneficiaries’ tax returns.
+• After 30 June: Your accountant calculates the exact dollar amounts based on the Minutes’ methodology and records them in the trust’s and beneficiaries’ tax returns.

 Update your Family Trust deed to define income as ‘net income’